ukhandelwal/flutter_media_picker_get/README.md

-# Flutter Media Picker Get
+# Flutter Media Picker Getx

 A Flutter package that provides a customizable and easy-to-use media picker, allowing users to select multiple images or videos with support for camera integration.